ByteWelder/Spork/README.md

 The component scope can be customized: `@Component(scope = Component.Scope.SINGLETON)`

-The default scope creates a new instance for each injection.
+The default scope creates a new instance for each binding.

 ## License